Yunusemreunal45/Specialize-in-Data-Science/README.md

 ## 📌 Assignment Overview

-For this assignment, **3 projects** were selected and implemented from each of the following topics:
+For this assignment, **3 projects** were selected and implemented from each of the following topics and contains deep learning some project:

 | Topic | Number of Projects |
 |------|-------------------|